 And, finally, here is an intriguing video by collage artist Michael Madzo.
 He’s working with his own paintings, paper elements, and gel medium, he’s also using sewing to bring added depth and meaning to his work.
 Though many artists don’t work with their own fine art paintings, Madzo’s techniques and concepts might spark some of your own collage ideas.
 The video is about five minutes long.

 Finding and curating these videos, I found myself being tremendously inspired to revisit some of my own past paintings (ones that I wasn’t happy with) and see if some of these materials & techniques might bring new life and fresh energy to them.

 Also, I’ll admit that I’m looking at some framed canvas images – posters, sort of – that we’d bought at IKEA, just to decorate the walls, short term.
 They might make wonderful starting points for mixed media embellishments.

-Sometimes, our art journals begin with a background.
-Those colors and textures inform everything else we do with the page.
+For many of us, background colors and textures inform everything else we do with the page.